PopupViewModel

 Graphic

-The selected feature accessed by the popup.
+The selected feature accessed.

 Number